Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 What size mountain bike hip pack should I get?

 It really depends on what you want to bring with you on a ride.
-Taking stock of all the things you need to carry – water, tools (multi-tool, pump/CO2, tube, tire levers, tubeless plugs, etc), food, phone, wallet (or money/card and ID), extra layers, pads, etc., should give you a rough idea of the size pack you’ll need to fit it all into.
+Taking stock of all the things you need to carry – water, tools (multi-tool, bike pump/CO2, tube, tire levers, tubeless plugs, etc), food, phone, wallet (or money/card and ID), extra layers, gloves, pads, etc., should give you a rough idea of the size pack you’ll need to fit it all into.
 And, it’s also important to consider that what you carry on rides may vary based on the length of ride or the season.

 Those who carry a water bottle on the bike and bring the bare minimum with them on rides may prefer a low-volume and low-profile option like the Bontrager Rapid Pack or High Above Venture.
 Most people will likely find the sweet spot in the medium-volume packs in the 3 to 4-liter capacity range, like the Evoc Hip Pack Pro 3L or the Patagonia Dirt Roamer.